ShuhengLiao/UniversalRobot-MetalForming/readme.md

 ```
 Press enter to move between each task

+### Switching between 6 dof horizontal and 3 dof vertical

+1) Open the forming.launch file in /launch folder.
+Uncomment required file and comment out the other

 ### Troubleshooting:

 1) Firewall is not turned off on windows if using virtual machine